Arthurzyang/Arthurzyang/README.md

 |-------------------------------------------------------------|
 |❤️ This is Atri, my dear waifu and eternal dream.
 And...she is why I learn Robotics. ❤️|

-Feel free to reach out if you have any interesting ideas! :sparkling_heart:

 <div style="clear: both;"></div>

 ## As a Seichi Junrei Traveller